Handling Rate Limits in Salesforce API Sync for DSR Pipelines

 Extracts limit telemetry from Salesforce API response headers.

-Returns: (daily_remaining, concurrent_limit, retry_after_seconds)
+Returns: (daily_remaining, retry_after_seconds)

 """